aschleg/petpy/docs/vignettes/md/01-Introduction.md

 ### Finding shelters that have records matching a particular animal breed

-The `shelter_listByBreeds()` method allows the user to find shelters that match pet records of a the input animal breed.
+The `shelter_listByBreeds()` method allows the user to find shelters that match pet records of the input animal breed.
 This method is best used in conjunction with the `breed_list()` method to find the available animal breeds in the Petfinder database.

 We already extracted the available cat breeds earlier in the introduction, which we can use to select a cat breed listed in the Petfinder database.